A child is distracting her mother who is trying to work on her laptop

 How can I get an ADHD assessment for my child?

 There is no blood test or genetic screening for ADHD, so a diagnosis will be based on a full clinical assessment of your child.
+Clinicians follow strict criteria, as set out in the DSM-5 diagnostic manual, including:

 • A persistent pattern of inattention/and or hyperactivity that interferes with functioning or development over a period of at least six months.